xwil560/OR-Project/README.md

 	- Turns route combination data into a pickle dataframe file
 	- Solves linear program for weekday delivery scheme and outputs selected routes and associated cost.
 	- Maps out all routes for weekday deliveries
+	- Performs simulation of 1000 runs for weekday deliveries (with varied demands and time taken due to traffic)
+	- Plots histogram showing costs of each run and the associated 95% confidence interval
 	- Repeats process for weekend deliveries
+	- Lists the 10 closest stores to each other and chooses one to remove from all delivery schemes
+	- Recalculates new optimal cost of the delivery schemes with the removed store, accounting for new
+	- Runs simulation for both weekend and weekday deliveries with the removed store
+	- Plots histogram showing new costs of each run and the associated 95% confidence interval

 - `data_analysis.py` :
 	- Reads in demand data given